 Director, CFP®, CPWA®, CRPS®

-I heard someone say recently that “taking the time to listen is an act of love.”
+I heard someone say once that “taking the time to listen is an act of love.”
 I strongly believe that she is correct because everyone who comes to us for advice and guidance has a unique story and if we did not take the time to listen, we would never discover his or her story.
 So, in the simple act of listening we begin our journey together and determine the direction we are to take.

 The foundation for my work as a Wealth Advisor was formed long before I entered the Financial Services industry.
 Its construction began while I was in Divinity School and during my first career as a parish minister.
 There I learned the importance of approaching my work with imagination.
 In that setting I learned how to build an organization from a dream and how to keep the dream alive by always remaining true to that dream.
 When after 18 years I began my current career, I transferred my dream to my new vocational setting.
 While some thought it an unlikely path to take, my two career paths have actually had much in common.
 At their core each has been dedicated to serving others and helping them become good stewards of their talents and their resources.
 At this stage in my career the high correlation between my two “callings” is clearer than ever.
 In both arenas there would have been little opportunity for success if trust, integrity, empathy, love of people, and the ability to communicate had not been the defining qualities of each.